 4. Offer something valuable to the subscriber

 Before creating a promotional email campaign always remember to offer something valuable to your subscribers.
-Because this type of practice can attract you subscriber’s attention and create an affection toward your brand.
+Because this type of practice can attract your subscriber’s attention and create an affection toward your brand.
 Many brands flaunt their best content to educate their audience.

 By offering something valuable to subscribers, you can also uplift them to buy/interact with your product and content inside your email.
 That’s why the top market tells that instead of selling your product directly to your subscribers educate them on why they should buy your product.
-And how your product is going to benefit yours them.
+And how your product is going to benefit yours.
 Once your subscriber knows the importance of your product then they will not hesitate to buy your product.

-You can also offer something valuable like an offer and special discount to your subscribers.
+You can also offer something valuable like an offer and a special discount to your subscribers.
 Because most of the time you subscriber know the importance of your product but some reason pulls them back from making the purchase.
 So, once they see an email related to an offer or discount then they will surely purchase without any hesitation.